SamG101-Developer/SPP-Primer-2/Writerside/topics/7-2-Superimposition-Definition.md

 either required or variadic, because as all the generic arguments are inferable, it isn't possible for them to be optional.

-## Superimposing generic variants of the same class

-A generic class can be superimposed multiple times, with different generic arguments.
-If these classes contain attributes, then there will be multiple attributes with the same name in the class.
-If the subclass doesn't override the attribute too, then accessing the attribute is ambiguous; there is no way to know which superclasses attribute is desired.
-The resolving syntax is discussed in [postfix member access]().

-When instantiating an object, only stateful superclasses must be provided.
-If there is a generic superclass, say `BaseType[T]`, then the `BaseType` part of the `sup=` argument (of any generic substitution) will be the match for this superclass.

-This works because if `BaseType` has attributes, then `BaseType[U32]` and `Baseype[U64]` can't both be superimposed over a type, and if they don't have attributes, then they aren't required as `sup=` arguments.

-Whilst this does potentially reduce the expressiveness of the language, it also confines the language to a more predictable and understandable state.

 ## Superimposition Generic Constraints

 Combining generics with superimposition can create some problems, requiring certain restrictions to be in place such